 The meaning of the lotus symbol

-Thoroughly entangled with the Indian mythology and archaeological excavations, it has been clearly proved without a doubt that “Lotus” was the most recognizable and distinguished symbol found with the deities and it played a crucial role in reflecting the elevated realm of those gods and goddesses.
+Thoroughly entangled with Indian mythology and archaeological excavations, it has been proved without a doubt that “Lotus” was the most recognizable and distinguished symbol found with the deities.
+It played a crucial role in reflecting the elevated realm of those gods and goddesses.

 Buddha once held a lotus (along with its roots) in his hands and remained speechless in front of his followers.
 With a mysterious smile on his lips and a latent question in his eyes, he stared to the gathering.
 Everybody except “Maha Kashyapa” was bewildered by Buddha’s stance.